 *Note: The university is only legally obligated to provide academic adjustments to a qualified individual with a disability who has made his or her need known and when it has received the appropriate documentation of such disability to support the adjustment.
 Thus, students must provide the university with the necessary medical and diagnostic information to support their requests, including specifying what academic adjustments are needed.

 The Office of Disability Support Services (DSS) functions as the university's primary vehicle for assisting students with physical and/or learning disabilities.
 Students must initiate the process of receiving accommodations by contacting the coordinator of Disability Support Services, located in 102 Ralston Hall.
 Also, as part of the university's registration process, students are provided with a confidential questionnaire that enables them to notify the university of possible accommodations and services that are related to a disabling condition.
 Students should return these forms to the office of the Registrar.
 In addition, students must contact the DSS office to submit proper documentation and discuss requested accommodations.
 Students should contact the DSS office far enough in advance to allow sufficient time to coordinate accommodations.

 Information on services for students with disabilities may be obtained by contacting the Coordinator of Disability Support Services, 102 Ralston Hall, 814-393-2095.

 Inquiries regarding services and facilities accessibility may also be obtained by contacting the Assistant to the President for Social Equity, 207 Carrier Hall, 814-393-2109.

-The Student Support Services Program is available to students with disabilities who desire additional help in the form of academic advising, freshmen seminars, informational workshops, and assistance with study skills.
-Students interested in obtaining information about the program should contact the director, Student Support Services Program, 104 Ralston Hall, 814-393-2347.
+The Center for Academic Achievement is available to students with disabilities who desire additional help in the form of academic advising, informational workshops, and assistance with study skills.
+Students interested in obtaining information about the program should contact the Center for Academic Achievement, 104 Ralston Hall, 814-393-2347.